 - If applicable, confirm to the member your satisfaction with the response of the member; or, if applicable, advise the member of your dissatisfaction with the response; and

 - Consider the need to pursue the matter through a formal complaint.

 All persons and organizations are encouraged to initially pursue this informal complaint procedure as a means of stopping and remedying a behaviour or activity that is prohibited by the Code.
 However, it is not a precondition or a prerequisite that those complaining must pursue the informal complaint procedure before pursuing a formal complaint.

 Formal Complaint Protocol: Any individual who has identified or witnessed behaviour or activity by a Member that appears to be in contravention of the Code of Conduct or Municipal Conflict of Interest Act may address his or her concerns through the formal complaint process set out below, if resolution was not found through the informal complaint process.

-All formal complaints must be made using the Complaints Form / Affidavit available from the website or at the Clerk’s Department located at Town Hall, 97 Hurontario Street, Collingwood and submitted to the Integrity Commissioner in a sealed envelope marked "private and confidential" and should contain the following information:
+All formal complaints must be made using the Code of Conduct - Complaint Form (fillable PDF).
+Hard-copies are available through the Clerk’s Department located at Town Hall, 97 Hurontario Street, Collingwood.

 Municipal Conflict of Interest Act - Declaration of Interest

 All declarations of interest received in writting can be found on the Conflict of Interest Registry.